paladin-t/b95/README.md

 ### 1. How it works

-Wren's dynamic typing and scripting nature is quite similar to Lua.
-The typing system, execution flow and memory management part can be straightforward migrated.
+Lua's dynamic typing and scripting nature is quite similar to Wren.
+The typing system, execution flow and memory management parts can be straightforward migrated.
 The main difference is that Wren uses a classy object model, Lua uses prototyping.
 But it's still translatable with a little bit wrought work.

 #### 1.1 Syntax translation

-**Multi assignment**
+**Multiple assignment**

-B95 introduced an internal helper tuple for multi assignment.
+B95 introduced an internal tuple helper for multiple assignment.
 Eg.

 ```lua
 a, b = b, a